The Dreel Tavern

 St Monans

-A loverly little cafe with a cosy atmosphere, good coffee and lovely cakes,
+A lovely little cafe with a cosy atmosphere, good coffee and excellent cakes and pastries,

 Highly recommended!